chengiski/Static-Web-Page/README.md

 # Static-Web-Page
-This is a static web page.
+This is a static web page with parallax view.